sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 Help developers be more productive and do their jobs better by aggregating data in Sourcegraph.

 [**💻 Sourcegraph developer features**](#sourcegraph-developer-features)<br />
-Expanding AND/OR queries to all search modes, updating the Gitolite exclude pattern, and improving debugging.
+Introducing AND/OR queries for searching file contents, updating the Gitolite exclude pattern, and improving debugging.

 [**🛠 Sourcegraph admin features**](#sourcegraph-admin-features)<br />
 Easier alerting configuration, repository permission syncing on by default, and notifications when Sourcegraph is out-of-date.